AmeeJoshi-MCA/Element/README.md

-# Elements

-A simple project for Elements based on Kotlin MVVM clean architecture and material design,Room Database
+A simple project for Demo on Kotlin MVVM clean architecture and material design,Room Database

 ## How to build on your environment
 You can open the project in Android studio and press run.